oren/cayley-classes/fundamentals.md

 ## Prerequisites

-You don’t need any previous experience with Cayley, NOSQL databases or specific development languages
+You don’t need any previous experience with Cayley, NOSQL databases or specific development languages.

 ## Course Outline